-- The Perez sky model is the most used model in daylighting simulation applications and the model most analysts use in Radiance.
+- The Perez sky model is the most used in daylighting simulation applications and the model most analysts use in Radiance.
 The Perez model yields accurate results for all sky types from clear to fully overcast.
-It is also the model LEED requires be used for daylighting predictions.
+It is also the model LEED requires to be used for daylighting predictions.

 - When you choose the Daylight Factor Sky, your results will be expressed as a percentage.
-This is the percentage of natural light falling on surfaces compared to that which would have fallen on a completely unobstructed horizontal surface under same sky conditions.
+This number is the percentage of natural light falling on surfaces compared to that which would have fallen on a completely unobstructed horizontal surface under same sky conditions.
 The location or time of day does not matter if you are using a Daylight Factor Sky.

 You also have the option to specify the sun’s intensity by entering irradiance values: Direct Normal Irradiance (DNI), Diffuse Horizontal Irradiance (DHI), and Global Horizontal Irradiance (GHI).
 Alternatively, you can enable ‘use weather data’ which will use weather data from the closest weather station to your defined location (refer Step 2).
 For more information on sky models and irradiance values, refer here.

 Daylight Factor expressed results as a percentage.
 This number is the percentage of natural light falling on surfaces compared to that which would have fallen on a completely unobstructed horizontal surface under same sky conditions.
 The location or time of day does not matter if you are using a Daylight Factor Sky.
 The analysis plane height defaults to 32 inches (81cm) but this can be set between 1 and 99 inches.
 The minimum resolution grid is 12 inches (30cm).